Temporal Stream Logic: Synthesis beyond the Bools: TSL Synthesis

-An important feature of our synthesis approach is that implementations for the terms used in the specification are only required at the last stage of synthesis.
+An important feature of our synthesis approach is that implementations for the terms used in the specification are only required after synthesis.
 This allows the user to explore several possible specifications before deciding on any term implementations.